Zapier vs Pabbly | 9 Factors to Decide the Best One

 Does Pabbly integrate with major SaaS tools?

 Yes.
-Pabbly supports over 1,000 apps, covering most popular tools like Gmail, Zoom, Mailchimp, Google Sheets, WooCommerce, and Facebook Ads.
+Pabbly supports over 1,000 apps, covering the most popular tools like Gmail, Zoom, Mailchimp, Google Sheets, WooCommerce, and Facebook Ads.
 While it doesn’t match Zapier’s huge library, it covers the most-used apps for marketing, eCommerce, and business workflows.

 Pabbly also lets you connect custom apps using Webhooks or API modules.
 For users who don’t need obscure tools or deep legacy system support, Pabbly’s app selection is more than enough.
 And they’re adding more regularly based on user requests.